Ankitadal123/Ecommerce-site/challenge-react-storefront/README.md

 ## Features

-Product Listing Page with:
-  - Clean card grid layout
-  - Responsive design
-  - Consistent card heights and button alignment
-- Global search bar (controlled input, lifted to App level)
-- Sidebar filter by category (fetched dynamically from the API)
+- Product listing fetched from Fake Store API
+- Product cards with consistent height and hover effects
-- Add to Cart functionality:
+- Add to Cart functionality with quantity increment/decrement
-  - Global state management using Zustand
+- Zustand-based global cart state management
-  - Quantity increment/decrement
-  - Visual feedback (Add to cart notification)
-- Cart Page:
-  - Product summary table
-  - Quantity control
+- Cart page with item summary, pricing, and quantity control
-  - Remove item from cart
-  - Auto-calculated subtotal, tax, shipping, and total
-- Checkout Page:
-  - Delivery method and pickup details
-  - Order summary with cost breakdown
+- Checkout page with cost breakdown and delivery section
-  - Item preview
-- Product Details Page (per product)
+- Responsive category sidebar with toggle and filter
+- Global search bar shown on the home page
+- Login/Logout functionality with Zustand store
+- Dynamic display of user's name derived from email
+- Protected UI elements based on auth state
+- Responsive layout with Tailwind CSS utilities
+- Routing using React Router v6
-- Error handling for failed API requests
+- Error handling for API requests
-- Loading states for all major fetches
-- Page not found fallback
-- Semantic HTML and accessible markup
-- Clean commit history and modular file organization
+- Clean and structured commit history

 ## Technology Stack